jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/divergence_metrics.md

 ================
 Janet Young

-2025-02-13
+2025-10-08

-Goal - play with code to look at divergence metrics in a multiple sequence alignment
+# Goal

-Load libraries
+Play with code to look at divergence metrics in a multiple sequence alignment

 ``` r
 knitr::opts_chunk$set(echo = TRUE)